NoPantsCrash/pyroll20/README.md

 # Dice-Engine

-A simple lightweight pseudorandom dice, with modifiers.Can also export rolls to a json.
+A simple Roll20 dice roller.
+Can also export rolls to a json.

 ### Usage Example